-Customer Usage Information Authorization for PJM Load Response Programs ("Authorization")
+Customer Usage Information Authorization

+for PJM Load Response Programs ("Authorization")
-, the end-use customer, ("Customer") hereby authorizes

-, and , its electric distribution company(ies)

-"EDCs"), to release its electric usage information, including hourly or sub-hourly usage history kWh/kW), EDC loss factors, and peak load contribution assignments for the current delivery year and the upcoming delivery year, if known, to, the curtail service provider ("CSP"), which has been or may be retained by Customer to act on its behalf in the PJM Load Response Programs.
-Customer's EDCs and end-use sites are identified on

-Attachment A-1 and A-2 hereto, which are incorporated herein by reference.

-1. Customer's contact information for purposes of its participation in the PJM Load Response Programs is as follows:
+, the end-use custo omer, ("Customer") hereby authorizes , and , its electric distribution company(ies) ("EDCs"), to release its electric usage inform ation, including hourly or sub-hourly usage history (kWh/kW), EDC loss factors, and peak load of contribution assignments for the current delivery year and the upcoming delivery year, if know n, to, the curtail service provider ("CSP"), which has been or may be the PJM Load Response Programs.
+Custom er's EDCs and end-use sites are identified on Attachment A-1 and A-2 hereto, which are in corporated herein by reference.
+1. Customer's contact information for purpos Programs is as follows: es of its participation in the PJM Load Response

-Customer Name:

-Contact Person:

 Mailing Address:

 City State Zip Code

 Telephone Number:

 Fax Number:

 Contact Person's Email Address:

-2. Customer hereby advises CSP that it deems the information obtained pursuant to this